Collins Nweke: Education

-He trained in Mass Communications, International Business Management (BCom) and Management Social Economy (MSE) partly in Nigeria but mainly in Europe.
+Collins Nweke trained in Mass Communications (OND), International Business Management (BCom) and Management Social Economy (MSE) partly in Nigeria but mainly in Europe.
 He also holds a Belgian 'Graduaat' in Corporate Policy and a Doctor of Governance (Honoris Causa) awarded in 2014.

 Collins Nweke is a Fellow of the Institute of Management Consultants (FIMC) as well as a Certified Management Consultant (CMC).
-Collins is a Distinguished Fellow of the International Association of Research Scholars & Administrators, a body of which he was appointed Vice President in 2023 and currently serves on its Governing Council He equally holds the highest professional title of Fellow Chartered Public Manager (FCPM) of the Chartered Institute of Public Management of Nigeria.
+He is a Distinguished Fellow of the International Association of Research Scholars & Administrators, a body of which he was appointed Vice President in 2023 and appointed President of its USA arm, IARSAC effective 23 February 2026.
+He is on Governing Council of the Consortium He equally holds the highest professional title of Fellow Chartered Public Manager (FCPM) of the Chartered Institute of Public Management of Nigeria.

 Employment and professional activities

 Before migrating, Nweke taught English literature at Omu Boys' Secondary School, Ibusa.
 He then worked for five years at the United Bank for Africa plc.

 In Belgium, he worked in a team providing the European Commission Justice & Home Affairs Directorate with comparative research and analyses of ethnic minority participation in European business and politics.
 He later led a team of students on internship from the University College of West-Flanders in the development of a resource center with employment services tailored towards the labour market needs of ethnic minority groups in 2004, culminating in a highly successful national conference of private–public partners.
 From 2002 to 2004 he was employed by the Ostend civil service department of Social Welfare where he established a digital Legal Research Centre for social and policy matters.
 A management consultant, Collins also works in the hospitality management sector, which is the mainstay of the Ostend local economy.
 He was co-founder, in collaboration with Reginald Moreels, then Belgian Minister of International Development, of the Jakoeboe Refugee Welfare Association in Ostend.
-Nweke served as founding board chairman.
+Nweke was founding board chairman.